Skip to content

 How hard is Sithean Mor (Sidhean Mor)?

-Sithean Mor (Sidhean Mor) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 451m of ascent and takes most walkers 3-5 hours.
+We grade Sithean Mor (Sidhean Mor) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 451m of climbing; allow 3-5 hours.
 Terrain: The bracken belt is heavy in summer and best tackled by following the burns that run down the south flank — they cut clear lines through the green wall.

-Where do I park for Sithean Mor (Sidhean Mor)?
+Where should I park to climb Sithean Mor (Sidhean Mor)?

-Standard parking is at NM798843 near Fort William.
+Standard parking is at NM798843.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Sithean Mor (Sidhean Mor)?
+When should I climb Sithean Mor (Sidhean Mor)?

 The standard good-weather months for Sithean Mor (Sidhean Mor) are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.